00015775/uzslr-isolated-dynamic/dataset-prep/README.md

 # Dataset Folder Reorganization

+> [!IMPORTANT]
-> **Note:** This README is intentionally detailed and lengthy.
-The information provided here is essential for correctly preparing the dataset, without following these steps and specifications, the model will not have access to a valid or usable dataset.
+> This `README` is **intentionally detailed and lengthy**.
+The information provided here is essential for correctly preparing the dataset, without following these steps and specifications, the **model will not have access to a valid or usable dataset.**

 The functions in the `/dataset-prep/` folder are intended to be executed **after** completing all functions and steps in the [`/video-collector/`](../video-collector/) folder.
 Before running any commands here, ensure that the video collection and landmark extraction steps in `/video-collector/` are fully completed.